100 g salt

-- Remove beef cheeks from the brine and discard liquid.
-Place an induction suitable gourmet casserole dish on mediumhigh heat, induction setting 7.
+- Remove the beef cheeks from the brine and discard liquid.
+Heat a gourmet oven dish on medium-high heat, induction setting 7 for 5 minutes.
 Add oil and beef cheeks.
 Sear on both sides until beef is brown, approximately 5 minutes.

 - Add 60 ml of red wine to deglaze the pan.
 Simmer for a few minutes, induction setting 4 until the wine has almost evaporated.
 Remove cheeks and meat juice and set aside in a bowl.

 - Cut onions in half, top to tail, leaving the skin on.
 Add a tablespoon of oil and place the onions cut side down into the casserole dish.
-Cook on medium-high heat, induction setting 7 until blackened.
+Cook on medium-high heat, induction setting 7 for 10 minutes or until blackened.

-- Return beef cheeks and meat juices back to the casserole dish and immerse in the braising liquid.
+- Return the beef cheeks and meat juices back to the casserole dish and immerse in the braising liquid.
+Add the bay leaves.

-- Place a saucepan on high heat, induction setting 8 and reduce broth to form a thick sauce, skimming any foam or fat.
+- Place a saucepan on high heat, induction setting 8 and reduce broth for 20 minutes to form a thick sauce, skimming any foam or fat.